andrealachi/SWG-Documentation/documentation/soilsite.md

 # Soil Site

+## Definition

-A “Soil Site” is considered as the surrounding of a soil profile, and/or the larger piece of land that is directly linked to and described by all soil investigations on one or more spots, called soil plots.
+> “A **Soil Site** is considered as the surrounding of a soil profile, and/or the larger piece of land that is directly linked to and described by all soil investigations on one or more spots, called soil plots.”[^1]

 <p>&nbsp;</p>